 The other thing is that you sleep heavier after consuming alcohol.
 Therefore it can be very dangerous to co-sleep with your baby after drinking alcohol.
 (This is true for dads too!)

-Also there are a few studies that indicate that your let down reflex (milk production) may be impaired after consuming alcohol.
+Also, there are a few studies indicating that your letdown reflex (milk production) may be impaired after consuming alcohol.
 One study also found a 23% lower breast milk intake on average by infants after their mom had consumed alcohol.
 Why this happened was not explained.

 Never ever get drunk while you are responsible for your baby – breastfeeding or not!

 Maybe it goes without saying, but consuming a lot of alcohol may very well affect your baby when you are breastfeeding.
 There are studies that show slower motoric development among babies whose mother consumes alcohol on a daily basis.

 Now you know what to eat while breastfeeding – not too hard, right?

 - The taste of the breastmilk and mom’s diet

 - Losing weight while breastfeeding